-You won’t want to buy wax melt cubes again after seeing how easy it is to make your own.
-All you need is a handful of natural ingredients, including coconut oil, soy wax and essential oils or flavoring oils to make homemade wax melts.
+After seeing how easy it is to make your own wax melt rubes, you won’t want to buy them again.
+All you need is a handful of natural ingredients, including coconut oil, soy wax and essential oils or fragrance oils to make homemade wax melts.

 This easy DIY natural wax melts recipe is affordable and way easier to make than you might expect.
 You’ll want to make a new batch for every season.